leomccarthy1/mGPS/README.md

   - `classTarget` -- granularity for geographic class prediction i.e. country,city or trasit station etc
   - `variables` -- a vecttor containing names of vartiables to be used as features for prediction.
 This needs definining even if all variables are to be used.

-  If no training set is given then predictions are generated using our pretrained model.
   If no test set is given then a trained model is returned that takes a test set as the input.

   For predictions using a pre-trained model the "trained" folder must be contained in teh working directory.